 Here are some good Bible sources for Jewish superiority.
-When some anti-Semitic Nazi nut (which virtually anyone who is critical of Israel is eventually labeled) tells you we should question US support for the Jewish state of Israel, and that Israel is not worth the lives and limbs of thousands of Americans or trillions of American tax dollars (as of 2013 the Iraq War, which US politicians from both parties started for Israel's security, has cost American tax payers over $2 trillion), here are some Bible verses you can use to set them straight!
-After all, if we start to question the Bible-based Jewish state of Israel, the next thing will be questioning "God's Word", which came to us from the ancient Jews, and we can't have that!
+When some anti-Semitic Nazi nut (which virtually anyone who is critical of Israel is eventually labeled) tells you we should question US support for the Jewish state of Israel, and that Israel is not worth the lives and limbs of thousands of Americans or trillions of American tax dollars (as of 2013 the Iraq War, which US politicians from both parties started for Israel's security, has cost American tax payers over $3 trillion), here are some Bible verses you can use to set them straight!
+After all, if we start to question the Bible-based Jewish state of Israel, the next thing will be questioning "God's Word", which was written by the ancient Jews, and we can't have that!
 Especially when "God's Word" says the Jews are better than everyone else and that Israel will be "above all nations of the Earth"!

 34:10 And he said, Behold, I make a covenant: before all thy people I will do marvels, such as have not been done in all the earth, nor in any nation: and all the people among which thou art shall see the work of the LORD: for it is a terrible thing that I will do with thee.

 34:12 Take heed to thyself, lest thou make a covenant with the inhabitants of the land whither thou goest, lest it be for a snare in the midst of thee:

 34:13 But ye shall destroy their altars, break their images, and cut down their groves:

 4:1 Now therefore hearken, O Israel, unto the statutes and unto the judgments, which I teach you, for to do them, that ye may live, and go in and possess the land which the LORD God of your fathers giveth you.